 Archaeological and ethnographic collections from St. Lawrence Island made in 1926 by Otto Geist formed the initial basis of what would later become the diverse natural and cultural history collections of the University of Alaska Museum of the North.
 His pioneering and prolific work resulted in a significant collection of prehistoric Eskimo material culture, including the Okvik Madonna.
 The archaeology holdings include a number of type collections which have been used to define the major prehistoric cultures and traditions of the Arctic including: Arctic Woodland, Okvik, Ipiutak, Birnirk, Denbigh, Denali and Nenana.
 Particular strengths include prehistoric and historic Eskimo culture from St. Lawrence Island and early Denali and Nenana collections from Interior Alaska.

 The Archaeology Department at the University of Alaska Museum of the North continues a tradition of fieldwork and research today.
 Recent field research projects include excavations at the Snare Creek Site, an historic Han Athabaskan settlement at Coal Creek near the Yukon River; excavations at the Raven Bluff Site, a Late Pleistocene fluted point site in Northwest Alaska; excavations at three Late Prehistoric lakeside village sites containing rock art in Northwest Alaska; and archaeological survey and site testing in the Chignik-Meshik Rivers region near Aniakchak National Park.
 Collections based research is also conducted by museum staff, graduate students, and visiting researchers.
-Recent, ongoing, and upcoming archaeological collections research conducted at the University of Alaska Museum of the North includes: basalt and obsidian sourcing using portable XRF, an analysis of subsistence-related tools from Late Prehistoric sites in Northwest Alaska, prehistoric pottery technology and distribution in Northwest Alaska, evidence of a possible Thule occupation at the Kukulik Site, St. Lawrence Island, the origins of domesticated dogs in Alaska, native Alaskan copper use and distribution, and artifact and faunal analyses from a meat cache assemblage from the Kukulik Site, St. Lawrence Island.
+Recent, ongoing, and upcoming archaeological collections research conducted at the University of Alaska Museum of the North includes: basalt, obsidian, and rhyolite sourcing using portable XRF, an analysis of subsistence-related tools from Late Prehistoric sites in Northwest Alaska, prehistoric pottery technology and distribution in Northwest Alaska, evidence of a possible Thule occupation at the Kukulik Site, St. Lawrence Island, the origins of domesticated dogs in Alaska, native Alaskan copper use and distribution, and artifact and faunal analyses from a meat cache assemblage from the Kukulik Site, St. Lawrence Island.